 Students who qualify for fee waivers under this policy will be provided, at no charge, the use of a musical instrument in optional music courses that are not extracurricular activities.
-For musical
+For musical extracurricular activities, the school district will require students to provide the following equipment and/or attire:

-Band Students must provide their own instruments and marching band shoes, which must be white, rubber-soled sneakers, and for use of a band uniform.
-The maximum dollar amount charged by the district for these materials will be \$150.00 Vocal Music/Swing Choir Students must purchase outfits and shoes selected by the sponsor and/or student group.
+• Band Students must provide their own

+instruments and marching band shoes, which must be white, rubber-soled sneakers, and for use of a band uniform.
+The maximum dollar amount charged by the district for these materials will be \$150.00 shoes selected by the sponsor and/or student group.
 The maximum dollar amount charged by the district for these materials will be \$200.00